 Perhaps the most drastic change of all, though, is in the game's underlying mechanics.
 Breath of the Wild, unlike nearly every Nintendo game before it, features a heavily polished physics engine that plays into the combat and puzzles, with enemies, objects and even Link realistically interacting with one other (such as bombs/boulders rolling down hills, characters being flung over ledges by hard impacts and powder kegs detonating one another in sequence).
 This gives way to a few other nice nods to realism, such as metal weapons drawing lightning to the player in a thunderstorm and fire realistically spreading from one object to the next, allowing one well-placed fire arrow to slowly consume an entire cluster of trees or thorns.
 The game's numerous nods to realism mean that the most logical approach to a problem is usually one that works, but it's also smart enough not to let that realistic edge hamper the overall experience of the game.
 To that end, Link also has some very "video gamey" abilities that allow him tremendous freedom of movement; nearly any surface in the game can be climbed up (to the limits of one's stamina bar, of course), and the hang glider Link acquires early in his adventure can also be used in a less-than-realistic fashion, either to break long falls at the last moment or simply climb up a tall mountain and glide to a distant destination.
 The numerous abilities Link acquires further add to the fun the engine provides, allowing Link to weaponize objects in his environment (such as picking up a metal chest and dropping it on an enemy with Magnesis, or using Stasis to lock a boulder in place, hitting it a few times and launching it toward an enemy camp with tremendous force).
 A large part of the game's fun comes from finding new and creative ways to use the tools the player is given to accomplish their goals, and it's more than a bit shocking to see such nods to innovation and realism come from Nintendo, a company that has stubbornly stuck to familiar territory with almost every major franchise they've put out in recent years.

 Nintendo did experience some trouble cutting their teeth on this new realm of gaming, though.
-The free-roaming design of the game means that players can easily run across enemies with far more health than they can easily deplete, and who can take them out in only one or two hits themselves (not helped by the improved AI causing them to frequently gang up on the player).
+The free-roaming design of the game means that players can easily run across enemies with far more health than they can easily deplete, and who can take them out in only one or two hits themselves.
 This persists even well into the game - even after equipping strong armor, bolstering one's defense with a cooked meal and collecting numerous heart containers, some enemies can still easily slay the player in very few hits, which can be very frustrating and leave them wonder why they're bothering to collect all these powerups at all.
-Probably the most prominent example of this is the Guardian enemies, which can easily snipe the player from a great distance (far greater than most bows) and deplete all of their health in a single hit until they have a special armor to counteract it.
+Probably the most prominent example of this is the Guardian enemies, which can easily snipe the player from a great distance (far greater than most bows) and deplete all of their health in a single hit until they have enough health and upgraded armor to stand a chance.

-The developers' attempts to add a more action-driven bent to combat can also be a bit frustrating, with stronger foes unleashing relentless flurries of attacks that can quickly tear through the player's supply of shields (or effectively render blocking useless as they simply swat their shield aside, then immediately follow up with a second attack for half the player's health).
+The developers' attempts to add a more action-driven bent to combat can also be a bit frustrating, with some stronger foes (Lynels in particular) unleashing relentless flurries of attacks that can quickly tear through the player's supply of shields, or effectively render blocking useless as they simply swat their shield aside, then immediately follow up with a second attack for half the player's health.
 The only real recourse they have at times is to master the "perfect dodge" mechanic in order to land several hits on the boss unchecked while avoiding damage themselves.
 Even the game itself seems to acknowledge this by requiring this mechanic to be used in one phase of the final fight; the boss is only vulnerable for a very brief moment after a big attack, and the only way to effectively take advantage of this is via the time-slowing effect that occurs after a perfect dodge.
-The framerate can also get very choppy at times during particularly large-scale battles, which can make it much more difficult to keep track of opponents and timing for maneuvers.
+The framerate can also get very choppy at times during particularly large-scale battles, which can make it much more difficult to keep track of opponents and timing for maneuvers; this is much more prominent on the Wii U version, but did crop up on a few occasions when I played on Switch as well.

-The open world format of the game also intrinsically links the experience to a lot of tedious combat, item-hunting and grinding at times, with several armor upgrades and anti-Guardian weapons requiring a substantial amount of item farming to acquire.
+The open world format of the game also intrinsically links the experience to a lot of grinding at times, with several armor upgrades and anti-Guardian weapons requiring a substantial amount of item farming to acquire.
 Rupees are also uncharacteristically scarce in the field, which means the player must rely on item farming, crafting and selling much more than in any prior Zelda.
 Many of the quests in the game also provide rather minimal rewards (such as a single meal or a costly house with very few apparent benefits), which can quickly result in the player being reluctant to carry them out at all.
-Even gaining one heart container or stamina upgrade can be quite tedious, as they require tracking down at least four separate temples and completing the puzzles within them, which is a pretty hefty time investment for something that was relatively commonplace (and much less involved) in most earlier Zeldas.
+Even gaining one heart container or stamina upgrade is much more of a time investment, as they require tracking down at least four separate temples and completing the puzzles within them, which is a stark departure for something that was relatively commonplace (and usually much less involved) in earlier Zeldas.

 Platform: Wii U, Switch

-Recommended version: The Wii U version runs at a lower resolution (720p vs 900p) and seems to have a substantially choppier framerate in some of the more crowded areas of the game.
-The Switch version also generally features more polished visual effects and higher-quality sound, though it suffers from a lower framerate in general (which is somewhat mitigated when the game is played in the system's portable mode, which also lowers the resolution to 720p).
+Recommended version: The Wii U version runs at a lower resolution (720p vs 900p) and can drop to a very low framerate in some of the more crowded areas of the game.
+The Switch version also generally features more polished visual effects and higher-quality sound, though it suffers from a slightly lower framerate in general (which is somewhat mitigated when the game is played in the system's portable mode, which also lowers the resolution to 720p).
 Still, both versions are very similar in every respect, so if you don't feel like shelling out for a Switch just yet, the Wii U version will suit you just fine.